chingchenms/llvm/docs/Coroutines.rst

 Semantics:
 """"""""""

-When possible, the `coro.resume` intrinsic is replaced with a direct call to coroutine resume function.
+When possible, the `coro.resume` intrinsic is replaced with a direct call to the coroutine resume function.
 Otherwise it is replaced with an indirect call based on the function pointer for the resume function stored in the coroutine frame.
 Resuming a coroutine that is not suspended leads to undefined behavior.

 .. _coro.done: